Back to overview

 What skills and strengths do you need to be a good lawyer?

 Several important skills are needed to be a good lawyer.
 Many of them are developed during your academic studies, while others become apparent in your working life – the advantage of developing them as an apprentice is that you’ll be doing both simultaneously.
 The attributes that most recruiters look for include: intellectual ability; motivation; accuracy; teamwork; leadership; commercial awareness (ie, an interest in the business world); and communication skills.
-If you have the majority of these, law could be a good option for you!
+If you have the majority of these, law could be a good option!

 Haven’t all lawyers been to private schools and Oxbridge?

-No. Most firms understand that the best workforces are representative of the whole community.
+Most law firms understand that the best workforces are representative of the whole community.
 Most employers have their own diversity policies to ensure that they provide a welcoming and supportive environment for people whatever their gender, ethnicity, sexuality, age or socioeconomic background, for example.

-In fact, legal apprentice schemes are one of the ways that firms are trying to attract and recruit a more diverse group of employees.
+In fact, legal apprentice schemes are one of the ways that law firms are trying to attract and recruit a more diverse group of employees.

 Who can become an apprentice?